GOTO-GOSUB/Antenna-Amplifiers/README.md

 **So how can I get these boards ?
 Do you sell them ?**

 I have included Fritzing source files and Gerbers so you should be able to get these boards made locally.
 I have used OSH Park (United States) and Aisler (Germany) before with great success at a good price if you're not in a rush.
 Both of those companies ship internationally.
 I don't sell the boards (either bare or assembled) but if you email me I might have a spare looking for a home.
 I will ask you to consider making a small donation to MIND or Macmillan Cancer Support if I send you a board.
 I am in the UK but can probably send a couple of boards to the EU without breaking the bank.
-Please be sure to let me know what your prefered board type is and an alternative in case your first choice is not availabke and I'll see what I can do.
+Please be sure to let me know what your prefered board type is and an alternative in case your first choice is not available and I'll see what I can do.

 **What parts do I need ?
 Where can I get them ?**